dr-rodriguez/BDNYCdb/README.md

 Note that you'll need to install `anaconda`, and **not** `anaconda3`.

-Now download the `BDNYC.db` database file from the Dropbox link.
+Now download the `BDNYC.db` database file [here](https://s3.amazonaws.com/bdnyc/bdnyc.db).
 I recommend keeping it in the same location as this repo.
-Please note that you'll need to get someone from BDNYC to give you access to that file.

 ## Running the [ipython](http://ipython.org/) HOWTO